-Some people end up having really significant PTSD injuries.
-They continue to have lingering headaches, numbness or tingling–signs that they may have PTSD or a brain injury.
+Some people end up having very significant PTSD injuries.
+They continue to have lingering headaches, numbness, or tingling–signs that they may have PTSD or a brain injury.
 Some of our clients have trouble getting back into a car to drive again.

-If you suspect your PTSD is related to your job, contact a Workers Compensation attorney at John Foy and Associates, at 404-400-4000.
-We’ll help you figure out if this is a personal injury or a workers compensation case.
+If you suspect your PTSD is related to your job, contact a workers’ compensation attorney at John Foy and Associates.
+We’ll help you figure out if this is a personal injury or a workers’ compensation case.
 Both types of suits are difficult to maneuver and without a seasoned attorney, you’re leaving yourself helpless.

 PTSD can absolutely be difficult to prove and that’s exactly why you need the right people on your side.
 “These are complicated matters, it’s a complicated injury,” says John Foy.
 “It’s critical to get proper testing by a doctor, typically a neurologist.”

 If you suspect you have PTSD, you are struggling with a serious life-altering medical condition.
 As one of Atlanta’s most established personal injury firms, we have access to the best medical providers in the Southeast.